About the Ships

 Spirit of Tasmania IV & V: From 2024

 In 2021, TT-Line engaged Finnish shipbuilder Rauma Marine Constructions (RMC) to build two new purpose-built vessels, Spirit of Tasmania IV and V, to replace its current fleet.
-The ships will be delivered in 2024.

 Find out more